EtienneAb3d/WhisperTimeSync/README.md

 # Complement

-More "accurate transcriptions" may be obtained using WhisperHallu:<br/>
+The "accurate transcriptions" may be obtained using WhisperHallu:<br/>
 https://github.com/EtienneAb3d/WhisperHallu

 # Google Colab